We are regularly asked ‘what are the key do’s and don’ts of a call centre agent?’ and a major ‘do’ is making agents aware of what NEVER to say.

 8. “I don’t know”

 This is another one that can completely kill a customer’s confidence in you.
-No one expects you to know all the answers, but you should at least be confident and positive about finding the ones you don’t.
+No one expects you to know all the answers, but you should at least be confident and positive about finding the answers if you don’t.

 Say instead: “That’s not something I know off the top of my head, but I can certainly find out for you.”